WeeGerGai/markdown/Shows.md

 			- [x] Episode 42 - The Decisions
 			- [x] Episode 43 - The BFFs
 			- [x] Episode 44 - The Inquisition
-	- [*] Smiling Friends
-		- [*] Season 1
-			- [x] Episode 1 - Desmond's Big Day Out
-			- [x] Episode 2 - Mr. Frog
-			- [x] Episode 3 - Shrimp's Odyssey
-			- [x] Episode 4 - A Silly Halloween Special
-			- [x] Episode 5 -  Who Violently Murdered Simon S. Salty
-			- [x] Episode 6 - Enchanted Forest
-			- [x] Episode 7 - Frowning Friends
-			- [x] Episode 8 - Charlie Dies and Doesn't Come Back
-			- [x] Episode 9 - The Smiling Friends Go to Brazil!
-		- [*] Season 2
-			- [x] Episode 1 - Gwimbly: Definitive Remastered Enhanced Extended Edition with DX 4K (Anniversary Director's Cut)
-			- [x] Episode 2 - Mr. President
-			- [x] Episode 3 - A Allan Adventure
-			- [x] Episode 4 - Erm, the Boss Finds Love?
-			- [x] Episode 5 - Brother's Egg
-			- [x] Episode 6 - Charlie, Pim, and Bill vs. the Alien
-			- [x] Episode 7 - The Magical Rd Jewel AKA Tyler Gets Fired
-			- [x] Episode 8 - Pim Finally Turns Green
+	- [u] Pac-Man and the Ghostly Adventures
+		- [u] Season 1
+			- [x] Episode 1 - "The Adventure Begins I"
+			- [x] Episode 2 - "The Adventure Begins II"
+			- [x] Episode 3 - "No Pets Allowed....Especially Monsters!
+I"
+			- [x] Episode 4 - "No Pets Allowed....Especially Monsters!
+II"
+			- [ ] Episode 5 - "All You Can Eat"
+			- [ ] Episode 6 - "President Posessed"
+			- [ ] Episode 7 - "Is Zit You Or Is Zit Me?"
+			- [ ] Episode 8 - "Pac To The Future"
+			- [ ] Episode 9 - "Heebo-Skeebo"
+			- [ ] Episode 10 - "Mission ImPacable"
+			- [ ] Episode 11 - "Nobody Knows"
+			- [ ] Episode 12 - "Seems Like Old Times"
+			- [ ] Episode 13 - "Betrayus Turns the Heat Up"
+			- [ ] Episode 14 - "Pac-Pong Fever"
+			- [ ] Episode 15 - "Driver's Pac"
+			- [ ] Episode 16 - "Jinxed"
+			- [ ] Episode 17 - "Indiana Pac and the Temple of Slime"
+			- [ ] Episode 18 - "Planet Pac vs. The Ghosteroid"
+			- [ ] Episode 19 - "Stand By Your Pac-Man"
+			- [ ] Episode 20 - "PacLantis"
+			- [ ] Episode 21 - "Jurassic Pac"
+			- [ ] Episode 22 - "A Berry Scary Night"
+			- [ ] Episode 23 - "The Great Chase"
+			- [ ] Episode 24 - "Robo Woes"
+			- [ ] Episode 25 - "The Spy Who Slimed Me"
+			- [ ] Episode 26 - "Invasion of the Pointy Heads"
+		- [b] Season 2
+			- [ ] Episode 1 - "Ride the Wild Pac-Topus"
+			- [ ] Episode 2 - "Meanie Genie"
+			- [ ] Episode 3 - "Cave Pac-Man"
+			- [ ] Episode 4 - "Cosmic Contest"
+			- [ ] Episode 5 - "That Smarts!"
+			- [ ] Episode 6 - "Pac-Mania"
+			- [ ] Episode 7 - "Rip Van Packle"
+			- [ ] Episode 8 - "Spooka-Bazooka"
+			- [ ] Episode 9 - "The Pac Be With You"
+			- [ ] Episode 10 - "The Shadow of the Were-Pac"
+			- [ ] Episode 11 - "Cap'n Banshee and His Interstellar Buccaneers"
+			- [ ] Episode 12 - "A Hard Dazed Knight"
+			- [ ] Episode 13 - "Happy Holidays and a Merry Berry Day"
+		- [b] Season 3
+			- [ ] Episode 1 - "Peace Without Slime"
+			- [ ] Episode 2 - "The Ghost Behind the Throne"
+			- [ ] Episode 3 - "Nerd is the Word"
+			- [ ] Episode 4 - "Bride of the Grinder"
+			- [ ] Episode 5 - "The Legend of Creepy Hollow"
+			- [ ] Episode 6 - "Easter Egg Island"
+			- [ ] Episode 7 - "The Wizard of Odd"
+			- [ ] Episode 8 - "Indiana Pac and the Dentures of Doom"
+			- [ ] Episode 9 - "Honey, I Digitized the Pac-Man"
+			- [ ] Episode 10 - "Pac's Very Scary Halloween I"
+			- [ ] Episode 11 - "Pac's Very Scary Halloween II"
+			- [ ] Episode 12 - "Santa Pac"
+			- [ ] Episode 13 - "New Girl in Town"
 	- [?]
 Regular Show:
 		- [?]
 Series
 			- [*] Season 1